-The North Carolina Science Summit is an invite-only event, but the conversation – and resulting actions – go far beyond the participants in the room.
-We invite you to watch the Science Summit live, right here on our website.
-In the meantime, visit the Emerging Issues Commons to add your ideas on how North Carolina can harness the power of science and technology for our state’s economic benefit.
+The North Carolina Science Summit is a statewide event, but the conversation – and resulting actions – go far beyond the participants in the room.
+Nisit the Emerging Issues Commons to add your ideas on how North Carolina can harness the power of science and technology for our state’s economic benefit.

-The 2014 Science Summit, part of the North Carolina Science Festival, will provide a platform for science and technology leaders to focus the attention of business and policy makers on the importance of strengthening science and technology across the state.
-Summit participants will work across sectors to generate ideas that offer innovative solutions and concrete action to meet North Carolina’s future science and technology needs.
+The 2014 Science Summit, part of the North Carolina Science Festival, provided a platform for science and technology leaders to focus the attention of business and policy makers on the importance of strengthening science and technology across the state.
+Summit participants worked across sectors to generate ideas that offer innovative solutions and concrete action to meet North Carolina’s future science and technology needs.
 Cross-sector alliances and post-summit community events with help to move these smart strategies to action faster than ever before!

 As we emerge from the Great Recession, it is important to understand the challenges that face our state in ensuring our STEM ecosystem is thriving.
 Given the importance of STEM industries to our states’ economic vitality, we must continue to find ways to spur innovation, strengthen our existing businesses, shore up our STEM education pipeline, and recruit the next wave of STEM companies to our great state.
 According to the 2013 North Carolina Innovation Index, our state’s success depends upon increasing the share of the state’s economy that is dedicated to high-technology, high-growth, high-income industries like STEM.